medetcan/programming_languages_lecture_notes/docs/src/sources/getting_started_with_racket.md

 ((pow 2) 4)
 ```

+* While racket encourages a functional programming style, The truth is racket has assignment statement.
+    * You can change the value of a binding using;
+        * `set! <binding-name> <expr>`
+* Mutating top level bindings not recommended because it is very hard to determine and track which code uses that top level binding.
+* A top-level binding is not mutable unless the module that defined it contains a set! for it.

 #### List

 * `list` function takes a variable number of arguments and returns a list containing the values.